-Statistics from Game Golf show that average golfers aren't hitting it as far as you may think...
+These statistics show that average golfers probably aren't hitting it as far as you may think...

 How Far Do Average Golfers Actually Hit It?

-Game Golf have released these statistics on average driving distance between April and September 2016, and note that they are calculated on total distance, not carry.
+These statistics on average driving distance are between April and September 2016, and note that they are calculated on total distance, not carry.

-The average five handicapper hits it 250.93 yards with run, 65 yards shorter than the PGA Tour’s biggest hitter on average.
+The average below-five handicapper hits it 250.93 yards with run, 65 yards shorter than the PGA Tour’s biggest hitter on average.

 Whilst the average driving distance for all golfers using Game Golf is just under 220 yards.